 University Of Virginia - Biology

 Our educational director will pinpoint learning styles, map out goals and plans to target specific areas for improvement.

 IDENTIFYING INSTRUCTIONAL PRIORITIES

-Your tutor will pinpoint the areas in which you excel in PSAT and the areas that require extra attention.
+Your tutor will pinpoint the PSAT areas in which you excel and the areas that require extra attention.

 INDIVIDUALIZED LESSON PLANS

 1:1 PSAT tutoring is specifically designed to help you meet and surpass your goals.